ljdrg/DataEngineeringCapstoneProject/README.md

 ## Data Model

 Defined a star schema to organize the data optimally for analytical queries.
-Created dimension tables for immigrants, time, airports, and cities, and fact tables for immigration entries.
+Created dimension tables for immigrants, and cities, and fact tables for immigration entries.

 ![DataModel](data_model.png)